 Flat rate, subsidised.
 The actual cost of a 59 km run to Babinda is significantly higher.
 We absorb the difference because the alternative is not delivering here at all, and that is not an option.

 In peak season (January to April), Babinda can receive over 1,000 mm in a single month.
 Babinda Creek floods.
 The Bruce Highway can close.
 The florist covering this area monitors conditions and adjusts timing accordingly.
 If conditions are genuinely impassable, we will contact you before the cutoff and offer a rescheduled delivery.
 It is rare, but it happens, and you deserve to know rather than wonder.
-Order before 2pm today and your flowers are on the way south.
+Order before 2pm today and the flowers are on the way south this afternoon.

-Once confirmed, your order goes to a florist close to the area.
+Once confirmed, your order goes to a partner florist in or close to Babinda.
 They build from fresh stock and drive south on the Bruce Highway.
 Babinda is the longest run in this part of the network, and the florist plans for it.
 You will not get a delivery notification.
 The confirmation is the phone call or photo from your person, and if they are in the ward, or resting, or out at the Boulders for the afternoon, that call might take a while.

 If you need to change the address, update the card message, or reschedule, call 1300 360 469 or email [email protected].
 We answer the phone.
 No hold queue.